Natural Abortifacients or Spermicide

 During the ‘shoulder’ periods between red and green days if you desire a bit of extra protection, many traditional herbs can assist in fertility control as well.
 Keep in mind that herbs known to be abortifacients or to have spermicide property are always more successful the sooner they are used.
 If you are using a natural herbal method that is safe or even healthy for the woman, a little dose the morning after can even be beneficial!

 Neem oil is a promising herbal spermicide and antiviral which has been used in India.
 Tests are just beginning, but its reputation is impressive.
-It is suggested that it can be placed within the vagina before or after sex.
+It can be placed within the vagina before or after sex.
 It stinks though, like onions, but doesn’t waft outside of the vagina and wears off within a few hours.
 It would make a good after-sex balm.
 However, because of it's pungent odor and taste it is NOT recommended for use in oral sex!

 Women have used the seeds from Daucus carota commonly known as wild carrot or Queen Anne’s Lace, for centuries as a contraceptive, the earliest written reference dates back to the late 5th or 4th century B.C. appearing in a work written by Hippocrates.